-16.9.2 Summary
+14.9.2 Summary

-The directional experimental semi-variograms produced for Rönnbäcksnäset northeast allowed the generation of very robust variogram models to be generated in the downhole and down-dip directions (40° to the west) for Ni-AC and Co-AC.
+The directional experimental semi-variograms produced for Rönnbäcksnäset northeast allowed very robust variogram models to be generated in the downhole and down-dip directions (40° to the west) for Ni-AC and Co-AC.
 Along strike (016°) variograms were however poor, with little or no structure being observed.

-The directional experimental semi-variograms produced for Rönnbäcksnäset southeast allowed the generation of very robust variogram models to be generated in the downhole and down-dip directions (25° to the north) for Ni-AC and Co-AC.
+The directional experimental semi-variograms produced for Rönnbäcksnäset southeast allowed very robust variogram models to be generated in the downhole and down-dip directions (25° to the north) for Ni-AC and Co-AC.
 Along strike (085°) variograms were also modelled for Ni-AC with a simple two structure spherical model.
 Co-AC variograms were however poor in the along strike direction.